Australian Institute of Aboriginal and Torres Strait Islander Studies: AIATSIS (1989)

+2001 – present

 In 2001, the Institute launched a two-year Library Digitisation Pilot Program (LDPP).
 Among the items digitised, catalogued and made available online were 267 volumes of the Dawn and New Dawn magazines held in the AIATSIS collection.
 AIATSIS also distributed over 2000 free copies of these magazines on CD-Rom, to Indigenous organisations, schools and libraries in New South Wales.
 Throughout this period, AIATSIS continued to undertake projects focused on the digitisation of collection materials, including their holdings of the complete back catalogue of Koori Mail.
 This involved scanning over 35,000 pages from 500 editions of the newspaper, with searchable copies launched on the AIATSIS website in partnership with Koori Mail in 2011.

 As part of their research functions, AIATSIS also initiated a number of public programs and research related events during this time that are still run today.
 The institute has convened the National Indigenous Studies Conference every two years since 2001 and the National Native Title Conference every year since 2002.

-The 'After 200 Years' photographic project was revisited in 2014 with an exhibition of images at Parliament House, to coincide with AIATSIS' 50-year anniversary.
+The After 200 Years photographic project was revisited in 2014 with an exhibition of images at Parliament House, Canberra, to coincide with AIATSIS' 50-year anniversary.

+On 2 February 2024, coinciding with its 60th anniversary, AIATSIS opened a new facility in Mparntwe-Alice Springs, building on its long partnership with First Nations Media Australia, which is based in the city.
+AIATSIS staff, six of whom are Indigenous locals (of seven in total; intended to grow to up to 24) located at the new centre will work closely with local people to take care of the cultural heritage from the region.
+There is a dedicated ancestry section in the new centre, which before its completion was referred to as AIATSIS Alice Springs Engagement and Digitisation Centre and is now officially known as AIATSIS Central Australia.
+The centre will be run in collaboration with the Northern Territory Government, and allow access to AIATSIS materials for people living in Central Australia.
+An exhibition titled To Know, To Respect, To Care is on at the centre until 14 June 2024.
+The official opening was attended by Linda Burney, the Minister for Indigenous Australians, and NT Minister for Arts, Culture and Heritage Chansey Paech.

 Governance

-The Act
+Acts of parliament

+AIATSIS is an Australian Government statutory authority established under the Public Governance, Performance and Accountability Act 2013.
+As of 2024 it is under the portfolio of the Department of the Prime Minister and Cabinet, and Hon Linda Burney, Minister for Indigenous Australians, is the responsible minister.

-The Australian Institute of Aboriginal and Torres Strait Islander Studies Act 1989 is a Commonwealth Act of Parliament that establishes the purpose and functions of AIATSIS.
+The organisation operates under several acts of parliament, the most important of which are the Australian Institute of Aboriginal and Torres Strait Islander Studies Act 1989, which established the purpose and functions of AIATSIS, and a 2016 amendment, the Australian Institute of Aboriginal and Torres Strait Islander Studies Amendment Act 2016.

 The main functions of AIATSIS under the Act are:

-(a) to undertake and promote Aboriginal and Torres Strait Islander studies;

-(b) to publish the results of Aboriginal and Torres Strait Islander studies and to assist in the publication of the results of such studies;

-(c) to conduct research in fields relevant to Aboriginal and Torres Strait Islander studies and to encourage other persons or bodies to conduct such research;

-(d) to assist in training persons, particularly Aboriginal persons and Torres Strait Islanders, as research workers in fields relevant to Aboriginal and Torres Strait Islander studies;

-(e) to establish and maintain a cultural resource collection consisting of materials relating to Aboriginal and Torres Strait Islander studies;

-(f) to encourage understanding, in the general community, of Aboriginal and Torres Strait Islander societies.

-The AIATSIS Act 1989 also established a Research Advisory Committee and sets out the framework for the AIATSIS Council; specifying the number of members and the minimum representation of Aboriginal and Torres Strait Islander members on Council.

-Other legislation that governs the operations of AIATSIS are the Public Governance, Performance and Accountability Act 2013 and the Public Service Act 1999.

-The Minister for Indigenous Australians is responsible for the institute, as AIATSIS is part of the portfolio of the Prime Minister and Cabinet.